MicrosoftDocs/memdocs/memdocs/analytics/device-scopes.md

 - Intune Role Administrator

 > [!NOTE]
-> Once a custom device scope is created, it can be used by other users who have access to Endpoint analytics.
+> After custom device scopes are created, they can be used by other users who have access to Endpoint analytics.

 ## Create and manage custom device scopes

 You can create and manage custom device scopes by using the **Manage device scopes** menu in Endpoint analytics.

 1. Navigate to a supported report within Endpoint analytics, such as Startup performance, in the Intune admin center under **Reports** > **Endpoint analytics** > **Startup performance**.
-2. Select **Device scope** menu in the center of the page.
+2. Select **Device scope** menu.
-3. Select **Manage device scopes** to open the flyout.
+3. Select **Manage device scopes** to open the flyout where you can create and modify your custom device scopes.

-To create a new custom device scope:
+To create custom device scopes:

 1. Open the **Manage device scopes** menu.
 1. Select a Scope tag from the dropdown and select **Save**.
 1. Give your new custom device scope a Name and select **OK**.

 The new custom device scope appears in your list of saved device scopes.
 By default, custom devices scopes are in the *Off* state.
-To activate a custom device scope, toggle the **State** setting to *On*.
+To activate custom device scopes, toggle the **State** setting to *On*.
 Data processing starts for the selected device scope.

 > [!NOTE]
 > Once activated, custom device scopes can take up to 24 hours to process.
 During this period, custom device scopes that are still processing will not be usable.

 Only the user who created the custom device scopes or a Global administrator can delete the custom device scopes.

-To delete a custom device scope:
+To delete custom device scopes:

 1. Open the **Manage device scopes** menu.
 2. Find the custom device scope you would like to delete and select the menu.